Croatian hip-hop: Modern-day Croatian hip hop

 By the end of the 1990s, the electronic/dance music in Croatia suffered its demise and the Croatian popular music started dominating the music scene.

 In the early 2000s, Bosniak rapper Edo Maajka launched his first album and became an instant hit in Croatia.
 It was then when rap music started becoming more mainstream.
 In 2004, rap artist Shorty released his album 1,68 and his hit single "Come to Vinkovci" dominated the Croatian music charts.
-The Beet Fleet also managed to enter the mainstream.
+The Beat Fleet also managed to enter the mainstream.
 Their innovative experimental rapping style mixed with Dalmatian mentality became a household name not only in Croatia but also in Serbia and Bosnia and Herzegovina.

 In 2011, another Split-based hip hop band called "Dječaci" released their second album called "The truth" which made them one of the most popular bands in Croatia.
 They also gained popularity in the neighbouring countries.

+In the mid-2010's appears wave of trap music, especially led by groups High5 and KUKU$, who them many often cite as pioneers of the genre itself in Croatia.
+The most notable artists in that era of 2010s and 2020s are: Vojko V, BUNTAI, Grše, 30zona, Dino Blunt, z++, Krankšvester, TTM, Bore Balboa, Podočnjaci and Baks, as well as members of the KUKU$ itself with their solo careers: Hiljson Mandela and Goca R.I.P.